ppy/osu-wiki/wiki/Gameplay/Game_modifier/Accuracy_Challenge/en.md

 ![Accuracy Challenge customisation options in the game client](/wiki/Gameplay/Game_modifier_(lazer)/img/customise/AC.png)

-- **Minimum accuracy** (60%-99%, default 90%): Trigger a failure if your accuracy goes below this value.
+- **Minimum accuracy** (60%-99%, default: 90%): Trigger a failure if accuracy goes below this value.
 - **Accuracy mode** (default: Maximum achievable): The mode of accuracy that will trigger failure.
-  - **Maximum achievable**: Fail if you can’t achieve an accuracy higher than the value when the map ends.
+  - **Maximum achievable**: Fail if accuracy doesn't exceed this value when the map ends.
   - **Standard**: Fail if the accuracy goes strictly below the value.
 - Restart on fail (default: disabled): Restart the map when the accuracy goes below the minimum value specified.